finanalyst/grav-plugin-tingle-form/README.md

 # Tingle Form Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of this plugin.**

 The **Tingle Form** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-A standard form inside a tingle modal popup.
+A standard GRAV form is included inside a tingle modal popup.
 Click on a button (created with a shortcode) and the form pops up.
+If a submit button is pressed on the form, it will be processed and the form disappears.

 ## Installation